Semiconductor machining assembly being performed in a clean room manufacturing production environment

 3. Cleanliness Requirements

-The cleanliness requirements constantly get more stringent.
+The cleanliness requirements for semiconductor machining and assembly are constantly get more stringent.
 The best suppliers will have an in-house cleanroom with UV and bright-light inspection for inspecting for particle contamination.
 Upgraded & installing a new sweep frequency ultrasonic cleaning unit can also be a huge asset.
 In-house supply of monitored high purity/resistivity RO water is great for in-house cleaning.
 Mimicking the OEMs detergent chemistry, times, temperatures, and techniques in the wash sequence.
 Not many companies in the states get qualified for OEM vacuum gas purity cleanliness level for manifolds.
-By moving towards getting qualified over the next couple of years to be able to clean parts to a “vacuum clean” level with residual gas analysis to prove the cleanliness levels are being met, the best suppliers will become an even better partner for their OEM customers.
+By moving towards getting qualified over the next couple of years to be able to clean parts to a “vacuum clean” level with residual gas analysis to prove the cleanliness levels are being met, suppliers will become an even better partner for their OEM customers.

-The Semiconductor industry certainly has its own challenges for CNC Machine parts manufacturers and assembly houses.
-By mitigating the cyclical business nature, understanding high vacuum requirements and putting effort into creating centers for maintaining customer required cleanliness, great shops like PEKO will continue to be great partners for the semiconductor industry.
-For more information, click below or contact me direct: Scott Baxter, 585-647-3010
+The semiconductor industry certainly has its own challenges for CNC machining and assembly manufacturing houses.
+By mitigating the cyclical business nature, understanding high vacuum requirements, and putting effort into creating centers for maintaining customer required cleanliness, shops like PEKO will continue to be great partners for the semiconductor industry.